jju/stubbl/seasons/gcxi/week08.md

 A bit of a weird one for the Claws who didn't really get the chance to develop Klim the way he's going to need to be a reliable threat in the postseason (assuming they get that far).
 KD 3 - BC 2 [[gcxi-08-kdbc]]

-The Tide got the ball to Venus 4 times and handed the Fatality their first loss of the season in an exciting match that could be the preview of the GCXI championship.
+The Tide got the ball to Veens 4 times and handed the Fatality their first loss of the season in an exciting match that could be the preview of the GCXI championship.
 FT 6 - EF 4 [[gcxi-08-ftef]]

 ## standings